 - 21. (a).
 Explain the magnetic anisotropy in carbonyl compounds and acetylene. - (b).
 Define spin spin coupling.
-Explain spin-spin coupling in the spin systems AX_2 , AMX and ABC with examples. - 22.
-Discuss Octant rule.
-Draw the octants for the following compounds and predict the sign of their optical activity.
+Explain spin-spin coupling in the spin systems $AX_2$ , AMX and ABC with examples. - 22.
+Compare the Octant Rule with other empirical rules used in stereochemistry.
+Use the octant rule to determine the optical activity of a given chiral ketones.